redhog/InfiniteGlass/docs/LIBRARY.md

 returned event from the event queue.

 ```
-@display.on(event, mask)
+@display.on(event="PropertyNotify", mask=None)
 def handler(display, event):
     pass
 ```

 Register a andler for an event.
+Additional filter rules can be added as keyword arguments.
+If e.g. a keyword named `button` with value 1 is supplied, only event objects with a property named `button` with a value of 1 will trigger the event handler.

 `with display:` at the exit of the block, process events and call event handlers until there are no registered event handlers any more.